Rave Reviews for “The Knucklehead of Silicon Valley”

 “More fact than fiction than perhaps the author even knows.
 I received this as a gift and found ‘myself’ appearing in the book.
 Because he has always been a good friend, I will pretend I didn’t read it.
 In fairness however, it was entertaining and fictionalized enough to spare us all any malfunctions to our brake lines or other unfortunate ‘wet ops’ experiences.
 I look forward to another installment of what I am sure will be an ongoing series.”–The man that might be McKenna

 “So.
 I’m grumpy, all I wanted was to read a few pages to start this book before going to bed, next thing I know I finished the book and it’s 4:30 in the morning, and I have a workday and a party coming up.
 I blame you for this whole day 🙂 Also, you promised me a spy thriller, but gave me a great love story instead.
 Seriously though, awesome.
-Just don’t start it in the evening, unless you don’t value your sleep.”–Amazon customer
+Just don’t start it in the evening, unless you don’t value your sleep.”–Amazon reader review

 “A humorous and wild ride through the complex life of a seemingly ordinary guy… With a storyline that seems both beyond comprehension and absolutely possible, and characters that are as relatable as they are deceptive, Vachon’s debut novel is sure to capture the attention of an intellectually curious audience.
 The writing is quick and humorous and immediately pulls you into Ralph’s complicated world.”–Tracy Burns